kmiller9393/leaflet-map/README.md

 # leaflet-map

-This project is a mapping application built with leaflet, node.js/express and mongodb.
+This application displays a map of the user's location and is built with leaflet, node.js/express and mongodb.

 ### Starting the application: